 vivaldi-snapshot

-Alternatively, you can open your desktop environment’s application menu, search for “Vivaldi,” and click the icon.
+You can also open your desktop environment’s application menu, search for “Vivaldi,” and click the icon.
 The browser appears in the menu immediately after installation.

-Vivaldi receives automatic updates through APT when you update your system normally.
-However, to manually check for and install Vivaldi updates specifically, use the --only-upgrade flag:
+Vivaldi receives automatic updates through APT whenever you update your system.
+To target only Vivaldi without upgrading other packages, use the --only-upgrade flag:

 Remove Vivaldi Browser